How Many Blog Posts Are Published per Day

 - The monthly readership on the platform is 409 million people

 - For comparison, Tumblr is the home of about 450 million blogs

 - Even though the average blog post contains 1150 words…

 - …the average time spent on blog posts is only 16 seconds; of course, this number is skewered by bounce rates.

-- In support of the above statement, businesses who put effort in blogging are 13 times more likely to generate good ROI
+- In support of the above statement, businesses who put the effort into blogging are 13 times more likely to generate good ROI

 Quite the numbers, eh?